Doc on One

 The RTÉ Documentary on One, or Doc on One, is an anthology documentary radio series broadcast by Irish public service broadcaster Raidió Teilifís Éireann's Radio 1 since the 1940s.
 Episodes are typically 45 minutes in length.
 A related series, The Curious Ear features episodes of c.
 10 minutes duration.

-The series' archives, featuring more than 1,700 individual episodes, are available from its website.
+The series' archives, featuring more than 1,800 individual episodes, are available from its website.

+Mini-series produced by the Doc on One team have included The Nobody Zone, The Real Carrie Jade and Stolen Sister.